 Residents of the Miramonte district possess a deep-seated interest in keeping their streets safe and their neighborhood welcoming.
 There are more than a few neighborhood associations that host a number of events including the annual Halloween and 4th of July celebrations.

-The considerable green space within the Miramonte district affords inhabitants with an added level of livability.
-The crown jewel of Miramonte is its 25-acre Cuesta Park, which offers tennis courts, picnic grounds, a dog park, playground and a grove of redwoods.
-McKelvey Ball Park and the Mountain View Sports Pavilion provide athletic fields used for soccer, baseball and other sports.
+The considerable green space within the Miramonte district affords inhabitants an added level of livability.
+The crown jewel of Miramonte is its 25-acre Cuesta Park, which offers tennis courts, picnic grounds, a dog park, a playground, and a grove of redwoods.
+McKelvey Ball Park and the Mountain View Sports Pavilion provide athletic fields used for soccer, baseball, and other sports.

 - A welcoming neighborhood of high-end single family homes